MarkPoch/SQL/README.md

-SQL Projects Portfolio
+SQL_Projects
-Welcome to my SQL Projects Portfolio!
-This repository contains a collection of SQL projects that I have worked on.
-These projects are designed to showcase my skills in database management, query optimization, and data analysis.
-The projects are organized within a single folder for easy navigation and exploration.
+Welcome to the SQL_Projects repository!
+This repository showcases a collection of SQL projects that I have worked on, highlighting my skills in database management, query optimization, and data analysis.
+Each project folder contains the necessary SQL scripts, data files, and documentation to understand and reproduce the project's results.

-Folder Contents
-Project 1: Computer Store Database

-Description: This project focuses on creating and managing a database for a computer store.
-The SQL scripts in the folder include table creation, data insertion, and queries to perform operations such as managing product inventory, tracking sales, and generating reports.
-Implementation:
-database.sql: Contains SQL queries and commands for table creation, data insertion, and database management. sample_data.sql: Contains sample data for the computer store. queries.sql: Contains SQL queries to extract information and generate reports.
+Project List
+Computer Store Database: Create and manage a database for a computer store, including inventory management, sales tracking, and reporting.
-Project 2: SuperBowl Database Advanced Query

-Description: This project involves analyzing a SuperBowl database and performing advanced queries to gain insights into various aspects of the SuperBowl, such as team performance, player statistics, and game trends.
-The SQL scripts in the folder provide queries to answer complex questions related to the SuperBowl.
+SuperBowl Database Advanced Query: Analyze a SuperBowl database and perform advanced queries to gain insights into team performance, player statistics, and game trends.

-Implementation:
-database.sql: Contains SQL queries and commands for creating the SuperBowl database. sample_data.sql: Contains sample data for the SuperBowl database. queries.sql: Contains advanced SQL queries to analyze the SuperBowl data.
-Feel free to explore the project folders to access the SQL scripts, data files, and any additional documentation associated with each project.
-Each project provides a unique perspective on SQL usage and application.
+Feel free to explore each project folder to access the SQL scripts and accompanying files.
+Each project offers a unique demonstration of SQL application and showcases my abilities in working with databases.

-If you have any questions or would like to collaborate on a project, please feel free to reach out.
-Thank you for visiting my SQL Projects Portfolio!
+If you have any questions or would like to collaborate on a project, please feel free to contact me as I am open to discussions, suggestions, and opportunities to expand my SQL skills.

+Thank you for visiting the SQL_Projects repository!